The Hotel Guru is my “go to” site for hotel recommendations Rebecca Terrazas.

-Usually you expect to see the historic old part of towns occupying the highest ground, but in the case of Ragusa it’s the other way around; the slopes of the hills are where you’ll find the magnificent Baroque palaces and palazzos, with their winding streets and cobblestones and the top of the hill is where the modern town sits.
+Usually you expect to see the historic old part of towns occupying the highest ground but in the case of Ragusa it’s the other way around.
+The slopes of the hills are where you’ll find the magnificent Baroque palaces and palazzos with their winding streets and cobblestones and the top of the hill is where the modern town sits.
 If you’re here for classic Sicilian peace and beauty then the best places to stay in Ragusa are the historic alleyways.

 The reason Ragusa’s high ground has been modernised is that the original buildings were all destroyed in an earthquake in 1693, but some of the buildings on the slopes survived.
-Ragusa Ibla, on the slopes, is also where you’ll find the majority of Ragusa’s churches, including the Duomo, as well as the 18 local buildings on UNESCO’s World Heritage list.
+Ragusa Ibla, is also where you’ll find the majority of Ragusa’s churches, including the Duomo, as well as the 18 local buildings on UNESCO’s World Heritage list.

 Ragusa also has a notable Archaeological Museum, a number of beautiful gardens and some wonderfully winding passageways made of stairs and narrow archways.